-From giant French hyper-marches to small organic grocery stores, here are a few tips to make your grocery shopping forays a little easier…
+From giant French hyper-marches to small organic grocery stores, here are a few shopping tips to make your forays for French groceries a little easier…

 In France, you usually weigh and sticker your produce yourself but the more modern stores are moving away from this.
 The little electronic scale is in the middle of the produce section has little pictures of fruit and veggies; you push the button and the price sticker will print out.
 Do this before going to the check out line or you will piss off everyone.
-Some stores are moving away from this archaic practice, so if you can’t find the scale, that means the cashier will do it.
+Some stores (like Monoprix) have stopped this archaic practice, so if you can’t find the scale, that means the cashier will do it.